Alpsenel/color-guess-name-js/README.md

-A color guess name built with Javascript
+A color guess name built with pure Javascript